BhavyaDhindhwal/lab-assignments-krmu-web-dev-I/README.md

 # HTML Basics Project

+This project is a simple one-page portfolio created using **basic HTML tags**.

 This project is a simple Questions  created using **basic HTML tags**.

 It demonstrates how to structure a webpage with headings, paragraphs, lists, links, and images.